duckmayr/website-files/content/data-software/ggum-estimates/index.md

 When using this dataset, please cite both the dataset and the related publication as follows (the "Cite" button above will generate BibTeX entries for you):

 - Duck-Mayr, JBrandon and Jacob Montgomery.
 2022. *MC3-GGUM Estimates of Congressional Ideology*. <http://jbduckmayr.com/data-software/ggum-estimates/>
 - Duck-Mayr, JBrandon and Jacob Montgomery.
-2022.
-"Ends Against the Middle: Measuring Latent Traits When Opposites Respond the Same Way for Antithetical Reasons”. *Political Analysis* Forthcoming.
+2023.
+"Ends Against the Middle: Measuring Latent Traits When Opposites Respond the Same Way for Antithetical Reasons”. *Political Analysis* FirstView, 1--20. <https://doi.org/10.1017/pan.2022.33>.

 You can download the dataset and its codebook here: